-The motors are especially designed for planer service.
-The armatures are of small diameter to reduce to a minimum the power required for acceleration and retardation.
-The armature coils are mica insulated to withstand long service without deterioration.
-The coils are banded and the general construction is such as to successfully withstand the frequent reversals and shock incident to planer service.
-Commutating field windings are used to obtain good commutation, and series field windings are supplied to stabilize the speed of the motor under all load conditions.
+The motors are especially designed for this service.
+The armatures are of small diameter to reduce the power required to accelerate and retard to a minimum.
+Banding of the coils and general construction is designed to successfully withstand the frequent reversals and shock incident to planer the frequent reversals and shock incident to planer service.
+The armature coils are mica-insulated and will withstand long service without deterioration.
+In addition to the commutating field windings that are used to obtain good commutation, two series windings are supplied on each main pole, the terminals of these windings are marked S-1, S-2, S-3 and S-4.
+The windings that are marked S-1 and S-2 are connected to a source of power and used to stabilize the speed of the motor under all load conditions. conditions.